tbem/jquery.line/README.md

 jquery.line
 ===========

-Draw a line between two given points in the passed container.
+Draw a line between two points in the given container.

 Usage: